raphael-group/LAML/README.md

 ### Numerical optimization
 ```
   -L COMPUTE_LLH, --compute_llh COMPUTE_LLH Compute log-likelihood of the input tree using the input (phi,nu).
 Will NOT optimize branch lengths, phi, or nu.
 The input tree MUST have branch lengths.
 This option has higher priority than --topology_search and --resolve_search.
   --noSilence         Assume there is no gene silencing, but allow missing data by dropout in sc-sequencing.
-Does not necessarily produce ultrametric trees, and cannot be time-scaled.
-This option has higher priority than --timescale or --ultrametric.
+May not necessarily produce ultrametric trees, and cannot be time-scaled.
+This option has higher priority than --timescale.
   --noDropout           Assume there is no sc-sequencing dropout, but allow missing data by gene silencing.
   --timescale TIMESCALE Timeframe of experiment.
 Scales ultrametric output tree branches to this timescale.
 Default: 1.0.
   --solver SOLVER       Specify a solver.
 Options are 'Scipy' or 'EM' or 'fastEM-gpu' or 'fastEM-cpu'.
 Default: EM